AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/intelligent-captions.md

 {{release-limited-testing}}

-Intelligent captions use data science to provide valuable natural-language insights for Workspace visualizations.
+Intelligent captions use advanced Machine Learning and Generative AI to provide valuable natural-language insights for Workspace visualizations.
 The initial release provides auto-generated insights for the [Line](line.md) visualization.
 (Other visualizations will follow.)

 Intelligent captions are geared towards: